jonkrohn/ML-foundations/README.md

 The *Machine Learning Foundations* series provides a comprehensive overview of all of the foundational subjects -- mathematics, statistics, and computer science -- that underlie contemporary machine learning approaches, including deep learning and other artificial intelligence techniques.

-The eight topics in the series are organized into four couplets:
+The eight subjects in the series are organized into four couplets:

 * **Linear Algebra**
    * [Intro to Linear Algebra](https://github.com/jonkrohn/ML-foundations/blob/master/notebooks/1-intro-to-linear-algebra.ipynb)